taichi/modernjs/modernjs.en.md

 ## Which framework to use

-Roughly speaking, what I made the candidates for selection is this.
+I made a list of the candidate frameworks to use.
 In any case, they use Virtual DOM internally.

 * [React]
 * [Angular]